aamat-ausa/akitacode/README.md

 # AkitaCode Python Library

-You can consult the documentation for this library in the [official GitHub repository](https://github.com/alexamatausa/akitacode "AkitaCode GitHub repository").
+You can consult the documentation for this library in the [Wiki page of the official GitHub repository](https://github.com/alexamatausa/akitacode "AkitaCode GitHub repository").

 ## History log

+### Version 2.0.5

+- Fixed the error during the generation of the AKITA file.
+No data was imported into the protocol datablock.
+The protocol datablock was not blocked.

+- The automatic capitalization rule is disabled when adding or modifying protocols, variables, functions, and arguments.

 ### Version 2.0.4